kkania44/e-clinic/README.md

 # e-clinic
-Web application used to arranging appointments with doctors and managing them. <br> Stack used in app: Spring Boot, Hibernate, MySQL, Thymeleaf, JUnit. <br>
+Web application used for arranging appointments with doctors and managing them. <br> Stack used in app: Spring Boot, Hibernate, MySQL, Thymeleaf, JUnit. <br>
 App contains:
 - user's authentication and authorization, <br>